 Strong Past, Promising Future

-“We are grateful for our thousands of customers who have trusted and relied upon our services to disseminate their messages to their target markets, even when times were tough,” says CEO McKinney.
+“We are grateful for our thousands of customers who have trusted and relied upon our services to disseminate their messages to their target markets, even when times were tough,” says Owner, Joe Peed.
 “Their partnerships have helped us develop compelling products to better meet their needs.
 We value the personal relationships we have cultivated through the years and look forward to reaching new customers as we continue to grow.”

 In a 1991 magazine interview, Joe Peed said: “What I’m most interested in is that there will be a company, a business here in Fort Dodge, for people who want to make their careers with Heartland Communications.
 I share that dream with most of the people in the company when they ask me what my thoughts are for the future.
 In essence, the future of the company is really up to the employees of Heartland.
 I enjoy watching them succeed.”